2 to the left: 'Out of this World' + 'Town & Country' scenes

 Predellas are additional pictorial artworks, which lend to the allegory in a main setting.
 In others words a connected theme usually as wide as the main artwork, but much narrower from top to bottom.

-If you did take part and want to add to the site in any way (yes Martin Frost, you too!) contact me via any link/s at bottom of this page.
+If you took part in this project and want to add to the site in any way (yes Martin Frost, you too!) contact me via any link/s at bottom of this page.

 Enjoy the History of Art, from Isabella Wesoly (Mrs. Demetriou)